NVIDIA/aistore/cli/resources/download.md

 Currently, the schemas supported for `SOURCE` location are:
 * `gs://` - refers to Google Cloud Storage, eg. `gs://bucket/sub_folder/object_name.tar`
 * `s3://` - refers to Amazon Web Services S3 storage, eg. `s3://bucket/sub_folder/object_name.tar`
+* `ais://` - refers to AIS cluster.
+IP address and port number of the cluster's proxy should follow the protocol.
+If port number is omitted, "8080" is used.
+E.g, `ais://172.67.50.120:8080/bucket/imagenet_train-{0..100}.tgz`.
+Can be used to copy objects between buckets of the same cluster, or to download objects from any remote AIS cluster
 * `http://` or `https://` - refers to external link somewhere on the web, eg. `http://releases.ubuntu.com/18.04.1/ubuntu-18.04.1-desktop-amd64.iso`

 As for `DESTINATION` location, the only supported schema is `ais://` and the link should be constructed as follows: `ais://bucket/sub_folder/object_name.tar`, where: